-Pruning your plants (trimming away their dead/overgrown branches and stems) helps their future growth.
+Pruning your plants, or trimming away their dead and overgrown parts, helps their future growth.
 Best of all, pruning indoor plants is simple!
 All you need is a good pair of sanitized or scissors.
 Under most conditions, as long as you have a general idea of how plants work, pruning your indoor plants won’t cause any harm to them.
 It’s healthy to do now and again.

-Plants benefit from pruning the most during their active growing season, so you’ll want to identify what that is for each individual plant.
+Plants benefit from pruning the most during their active growing season, so you’ll want to identify what that is for each plant.
 Every plant is different.
-They have their own needs and preferences, and as such shouldn’t be assumed to grow at the same time as every other plant.
+They have their own needs and preferences, and, as such, shouldn’t be assumed to grow at the same time as every other plant.
 Even so, pruning indoor plants can be a bit different than pruning outdoor bushes and trees, so let’s go over how to prune houseplants properly.

 If you’re pruning a plant like a tree or something with more of a shape, try to envision how you want it to look.
-Similar to our hair, we can always cut more off, but we can’t reattach it once the cut has been made.
+Similar to our hair, we can always cut more of our plant off, but we can’t reattach cut parts once the cut has been made.
 Do some research, too, to see if there are any recommendations of how much to cut from a plant at a time.
-You don’t want to send it into shock, either.
+You definitely don’t want to send your plant into shock.

-The ideal way to prune your indoor plants will be to make sure your cuts are clean and don’t crush the stems.
-The easiest way to achieve that will be to make sure you have a sharp set of shears/scissors.
-If they’re sharp and your stems are still being crushed, try changing the technique you’re using to make the cuts (i.e., instead of cutting horizontal, see if cutting the stem at an angle makes a difference, or vice versa).
+The ideal way to prune your indoor plants will be to make sure your cuts are clean.
+The easiest way to achieve that will be to make sure you have a sharp set of shears.
+If they’re sharp and your stems are still being crushed, try changing the technique you’re using to make the cuts.
+For example, instead of cutting horizontally, see if cutting the stem at an angle makes a difference.

-When cutting off healthy growth, you can always hang onto the stems for propagation if that’s something you’re interested in and if the plant is able to be propagated that way; however, if any of the cuttings are infected, make sure you dispose of them immediately instead of composting them.
+When cutting off healthy growth, you can always hang onto the stems for propagation if that’s something you’re interested in and if the plant is able to be propagated that way; however, if any of the cuttings are infected, make sure you dispose of them immediately instead of using them or tossing them into the compost bin.
 You don’t want to risk spreading disease to any healthy plants.